gindia/CPP-Project-Builder/README.md

   |- run.ps1                <------ just to make things easer for vim.
   |- build.ps1              <------ the downloaded script
 ```
-## prerequisites
+## Prerequisites
 1. MSVC (Visual Studio).
 1. Powershell and make sure that executing scripts are enabled.
 1. vim or nvim optional.
+1. clangd optional.

-## how to use?
+## How to use?
-- run powershell with msvc dev-shell, with somthing like that.
+- run powershell with msvc dev-shell, with somthing like this.
 ```
 Import-Module "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\Common7\Tools\Microsoft.VisualStudio.DevShell.dll"
 Enter-VsDevShell 4f535ba1 -DevCmdArguments '-arch=x64 -no_logo'